NVIDIA/NVFlare/examples/xgboost/histogram-based/README.md

 You can still generate the data splits and job configs using the scripts provided.

-Note that after you generate the job config, you might need to modify the `data_path` in the `data_split_XXX.json` inside the `app_[site name]/config` folder of each job, since each site might save the HIGGS dataset in different places.
+Note that after you generate the job config, you might need to modify the `data_path` in the `data_site-XXX.json` inside the `/tmp/nvflare/xgboost_higgs_dataset` folder, since each site might save the HIGGS dataset in different places.

 Then you can use admin client to submit the job via `submit_job` command.